123samueld/MyKY/Documentation/HowToInstall.md

 # How to Install

 There are a few things you'll need to download and install for this app to work.
-Then there a few things you'll need to do to get the app running the first time.
+Then there a few things you'll need to do to get the app running for the first time.
 Here is a quick list of downloads and actions then their description below:

 ### Downloaods
 * ChromeDriver